printers-for-people/catboat/docs/G-Codes.md

 ## Additional Commands

-Klipper uses "extended" G-Code commands for general configuration and status.
+Kalico uses "extended" G-Code commands for general configuration and status.
 These extended commands all follow a similar format - they start with a command name and may be followed by one or more parameters.
 For example: `SET_SERVO SERVO=myservo ANGLE=5.3`.
 In this